ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## What advantages are there to providing private network access to virtual machines?
 {: #what-advantages-are-there-to-providing-private-network-access-to-virtual-machines-}

 Providing private network access to virtual machines allows virtual machines to communicate with each other.
-Private network access also allows virtual machines to communicate with other internal systems such as NAS and iSCSI and any other servers that you have with {{site.data.keyword.BluSoftlayer_notm}}.
+Private network access also allows virtual machines to communicate with other internal systems such as NAS and iSCSI and any other servers that you have with {{site.data.keyword.cloud_notm}}.

 ## Can virtual machines use the secondary IP block that came with the server?
 {: #can-virtual-machines-use-the-secondary-ip-block-that-came-with-the-server-}